eduardoefb/magma_openstack/README.md

-### Deploy magma on kubespray
+## Deploying Magma on OpenStack Environment

-#### Requirements:
+### Requirements:
-1) To be able to install magma using this procedure, you first need to install openstack with the following services:
+To install Magma using this procedure, make sure you have the following services installed in your OpenStack environment:

+1. **OpenStack services:**
- - nova
+   - Nova
- - cinder
+   - Cinder
- - neutron
+   - Neutron
- - designator
+   - Designator
- - octavia
+   - Octavia

-Refere to the this [guide](https://gitlab.com/eduardoefb/openstack-ubuntu/-/tree/victoria?ref_type=heads) for references

-2) Kuberntes with openstack cloud provider.
-Refere to this [guide](https://github.com/eduardoefb/k8s-openstack-cloudprovider) for references.
+For installation instructions, refer to the [OpenStack Ubuntu Guide](https://gitlab.com/eduardoefb/openstack-ubuntu/-/tree/victoria?ref_type=heads).

+2. **Kubernetes with OpenStack Cloud Provider:**
+   To integrate Kubernetes with OpenStack, follow the steps provided in the [Kubernetes OpenStack Cloud Provider Guide](https://github.com/eduardoefb/k8s-openstack-cloudprovider).

+Please ensure that you have met all the requirements before proceeding with the Magma deployment.

-#### 1 - Prepare Configuration file
+## 1. Prepare Configuration File
 Once the above requirements are satisfied, you need to create the configuration file `magma_config.yml` with passwords and other configurations.
 Example below:

 ```yaml
 namespace: orc8r